rmahasha1977/GettingAndCleaningData/README.md

 2. The file is unzipped and the activity and feature information is extracted.

-3. Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation
+3. The activity labels and features are then read from the unzipped files.

-4. Loads the activity and subject data for each dataset, and merges those columns with the dataset
+4. The training and test datasets are then loaded, and only those columns are kept which reflect a mean or standard deviation.

-5. Merges the two datasets
+5. The activity and subject data for each dataset are loaded and a merge is performed based on feature names.

-6. Converts the `activity` and `subject` columns into factors
+6. The activity and subject columns are converted into factors.

-7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+7. Finally, a tidy dataset is created that consists of the average (mean) value of each variable for each subject and activity pair.

-The end result is shown in the file `tidy.txt`.
+8. The end result is shown in the file 'tidy.txt'.